There are several important differences between rabbits and hares even though both animals belong to the Lagomorpha order of mammals.

 Comparison of Lifestyle and Behavior

 - Hares have not been domesticated, while rabbits are often kept as house pets.

 - All rabbits (except the cottontail rabbit) live underground in burrows or warrens, while hares live in simple nests above the ground (as does the cottontail rabbit).
 Rabbits also have their litters underground.
 Hares rely on running rather than burrowing for protection.

-- Rabbits are very social animals; they live in colonies.
+- Rabbits are very social animals and live in colonies.
 Male rabbits even fight within a group to become the dominant male.
 The dominant male rabbit then mates with most of the females in the area.
-In opposite, hares live most of the time by themselves.
+On the other hand, hares live most of the time by themselves.
 They come together in pairs for mating only.
 There is almost no fighting among hares - they just pair off.

 - Both rabbits and hares breed prolifically, bearing four to eight litters each year.